The Best Grass Seed For the UK

 - Product sizes from 5kg up to 25kg.

-- Very good value on a per kg basis.
+- I checked prices online for several suppliers and I feel A1 lawns is very good value on a per kg basis.

 - Great reviews online.

-Speedy Seed is a unique product in that 50% of the grass seed is annual.
-That means half the grass will die off within one year.
+I recommended Speedy Seed because some of the grass seed is annual.
+That means some of the grass will die off within one year.

 If you’re a little confused as to why anyone would want to grow a lawn for just one year, let me explain.

-Speedy Seed has added 50% perennial grass which grows more slowly but doesn’t die off at the end of the year.
+Speedy Seed also contains perennial grass, which grows more slowly but doesn’t die off at the end of the year.

-- Small product sizes, not suitable for large areas.
+- Speedy Seed only comes in small product sizes, so it’s not suitable for large areas.

-- Over half of the grass seed is annual ryegrass – it grows very fast but only lives for one year.
-You’ll need to top up the lawn with a perennial grass to fill out the lawn later in the year as the annual dies off.
+- Over half of the grass seed is annual ryegrass – it grows very fast but only lives for one year at most.